-For the AWS backend and Azure backend tests to pass locally, you must modify tests/locationConfigTests.json so that awsbackend specifies a bucketname of a bucket you have access to based on your credentials profile and modify "azurebackend" with details for your Azure account.
+To pass AWS and Azure backend tests locally, modify tests/locationConfig/locationConfigTests.json so that awsbackend specifies the bucketname of a bucket you have access to based on your credentials, and modify azurebackend with details for your Azure account.

 The test suite requires additional tools, s3cmd and Redis installed in the environment the tests are running in.